Is Intermittent Fasting Right For You?

 Intermittent fasting, or IF as it is sometimes called, is not a diet.
 It is a way of eating that’s gained a lot of attention and become very popular recently.
-IF is a timed approach to eating that cycles between periods of fasting and eating.
-Intermittent fasting does not specify exactly which food you should eat but rather when you should eat.
+Intermittent fasting is a timed approach to eating that cycles between periods of fasting and eating.
+It does not specify exactly which food you should eat but rather when you should eat.
 So timing here is really important.

 Intermittent fasting is really adaptable to eating plans or diets such as paleo, raw, and vegan.
-You can eat any way you choose with IF, but you make adjustments to the timing.
-It’s a departure from the standard breakfast, lunch, dinner way that most people eat.
-You can also use it with Dr. Nancy’s recommended anti-inflammatory diet as well.
+You can eat any way you choose when you're intermittent fasting, but you make adjustments to the timing.
+It’s a departure from the standard "breakfast, lunch, dinner" way that most people eat.
+You can use it with Dr. Nancy’s recommended anti-inflammatory diet as well.

 Brief History of Intermittent Fasting

 This type of fasting has actually been around for thousands of years, not as a way to lose weight or intentionally improve health but just as a way of survival.
 Our ancient ancestors were hunters and gatherers who of course didn’t have supermarkets, restaurants, refrigerators, or even food available consistently year-round.
 They were nomadic, meaning they went where the food was.
 Sometimes they couldn’t find anything at all to eat for days and they were forced to go for long periods of time without eating.
 It turns out, the human body can function without food for extended periods of time; more than you would think.

 From that perspective, fasting from time to time is actually more natural than eating three or more meals per day.
 We’re actually able to hold our hunger for longer periods of time.
 In addition to forcing your body to access and burn its stored body fat and boosting your metabolism, intermittent fasting has a number of notable health benefits.
 For example:

 - Intermittent fasting reduces inflammation in the body